dosomder/byeselinux/README.md

 # byeselinux
-Android kernel module to bypass SELinux at boot
+Android kernel module to bypass SELinux at boot.
+Made for XZDualRecovery (Xperia) and Lollipop firmwares.

+Compile using ``make CFLAGS_MODULE=-fno-pic``